 Up to this point, all of the Topper track coasters have been new rides that Rocky Mountain has built from the ground up.
-And all of the hybrid IBox track coasters have been retrofits of existing wooden coasters -- although there is no reason that I can think of why Rocky Mountain couldn't build a brand new hybrid coaster with an IBox track, Rocky Mountain developed Zadra at Poland’s Energylandia.
+And all of the hybrid IBox track coasters have been retrofits of existing wooden coasters.
+Proving there was no reason why it couldn’t build a brand new hybrid coaster with an IBox track, Rocky Mountain developed Zadra at Poland’s Energylandia.
 It debuted in 2019.